-We wash it all down with a bottle of Malbec and then plan the night’s strategy, both a little sluggish from the meal but still enthusiastic to keep the night rolling.
+We wash it all down with a bottle of Malbec and plan the night’s strategy, both a little sluggish from the meal, but still enthusiastic to keep the night rolling.

-‘It’s my last night in BA, we should really do something fun.
-Let’s go to a strip club!’
+“It’s my last night in BA, we should really do something fun.
+Let’s go to a strip club!”
 I joke.
 We laugh and ask the waiter to recommend a good bar nearby.
-We end up going to one that I know pretty well and ordering some Fernet and Cokes.
+We go to one that I know pretty well and order some Fernet and Cokes.